Chile's Garden City

 Bahia del Padre

 If you choose to travel by sea, Bahia del Padre will be your arrival point to the island as this is the place where the local pier is located.
 It is a very closed bay, formed by an underwater crater surrounded by cliffs, yellowish ground with little or no vegetation.
 The view from above of its semicircular shape is spectacular.
-When the visitors arrive airway to the local airfield, very near, and once the plane has landed, they must also go to this bay to board the barge that will take them to the town of Juan Bautista, the navigation takes about an hour and a half.
+When the visitors arrive airway to the local airfield, very near, and once the plane has landed, they must also go to this bay to board the barge that will take them to the town of San Juan Bautista, the navigation takes about one and a half hours.

 Puerto Ingles and Puerto Frances